-If I am dealing with a large insect that is easy to pick up in my fingers, I can manually remove the bugs by knocking the bugs, larvae and eggs into a cup of water.
-This insects can be fed to the chickens (they love them).
+If I am dealing with a large insect that is easy to pick up with my fingers, I can manually remove the bugs by knocking the bugs, larvae, and eggs into a cup of water.
+These insects can be fed to the chickens (they love them).
 (If you have no chickens or other poultry, add some dish detergent into the cup and make sure that they do not escape back into the garden.)
 If I do not want to put them in water, you can also squeeze the bugs between two leaves.

 Organic Pest Control

-If I cannot pick the bugs off my plants, because there is too many or they are too small, I can spray them with organic sprays either commercially made or made from items found around the home.
+If there are too many bugs to pick, or they are too small, I can spray them with organic sprays either commercially made or made from items found around the home.
 One type of spray is a spray made of cayenne pepper/garlic/water solution.
 (Do not spray if it is windy or raining.
 Also, do not spray just before picking your produce.)
 I make sure to spray the entire plant including the leaf undersides.
 After a rain, you will need to reapply the spray.

-To Make the Natural Bug Spray, I mince the garlic, place in a saucepan, and add generous amounts of red peppers to it.
-I then cover the mixture with water, bring the mixture to a boil, and remove from it from the heat.
-I then let it cool overnight, strain, and add some dish detergent.
-I use a spray bottle for a small area or use backpack type commercial sprayer for a larger areas.
+To Make the Natural Bug Spray, I mince the garlic, place it in a saucepan, and add generous amounts of red peppers to it.
+I then cover the mixture with water, bring the mixture to a boil, and remove it from the heat.
+I then let it cool overnight, strain it, and add some dish detergent.
+I use a spray bottle for small areas or use a backpack-type commercial sprayer for larger areas.